 Project Advisor: Rebecca Weintraub-Barth, Director of Student Activities and Leadership

-IE Fellow: Long Bui
+IEFI Fellow: Long Bui

 With the opening of Swarthmore's very first Student Union, the Sharples Commons provides us a chance to really enhance our student life on campus.
 This project is designed to be an advanced tool to ensure our commons has inclusive student spaces by exploring best practices for our campus community to assist Swarthmore to build a full and welcoming space.